-Clothes washers: Use approximately 45% less water and 25% less energy for washing than standard models.
+Washing Machines: Use approximately 33% less water and 25% less energy for washing than standard models.
+They must also undergo a cleaning performance assessment and meet a certain average score based on a standardized test.
 (Don't be confused by a "High Efficiency" or "HE" symbol on the product packaging - this refers to the type of detergent you should use, and is not a good indicator of its performance efficiency.)
 Click here for a complete list of Energy Star washers.

 Dishwashers: Are on average about 12% more energy efficient and 30% more water efficient than standard models.
+They must also meet cleaning performance requirements on the Light, Medium/Normal, and Heavy cycles.
 Click here for a complete list of Energy Star dishwashers.

 (Source - A great handbook for consumers with a lot of information on how more efficient appliances save you money as well as how Energy Star calculates the cost savings!)

 There are also Energy Star guidelines for dehumidifiers, air purifiers, and more.
 Today's Energy Star appliances save you hundreds of dollars in utility costs compared to appliances from the year 2000!

 Then there's also the Energy Star Most Efficient distinction, which is awarded each year to products that offer cutting-edge efficiency and advanced features without compromising on function.
 The Most Efficient of Energy Star 2020 label means different things depending on the product:

 Washers: Energy savings are 24% over the federal minimum and water savings are 37% over the federal minimum.